quintel/etengine/README.markdown

 #### [ETsource: Create a new basic etmodel](http://vimeo.com/40709640)

-We build a new etmodel with 3 converters from scratch.
+We build a new etmodel with 3 nodes from scratch.
 This helps you understand how the etsource works.

 The result you can find in: etsource/models/sample